 The Fair Association has also acquired an old slave cabin that is now located on the premises.
-We intend to preserve the cabin and open it at the 2010 Fair for public viewing, as well as make it a part of a history trail that is also in the works.
+We have preserved the cabin and it has been open fr public viewing since the the 2010 Fair.
+We intend to make it a part of a history trail that is also in the works.

 Feel welcome to come be a part of the history!

 The following paragraphs are abstracted from the Chatham County, NC Historical Association’s web page, “Log Cabin Reconstruction Project” found at chathamhistory.org/cabin.html.
 Please visit their site for more information on log cabin reconstruction in this area.